smartclean/smartclean.github.io/docs/realsense_data_push.md

 ## Request data and sensor data format
-1. The web service will receive a _utf-8 encoded batch of JSON serialized data objects_ in the **body of the request**.
+1. The web service will receive in the **body of the request** a _utf-8 encoded batch of JSON serialized data objects_.
    1. Data from any sensor is sent as soon as it is received.
-   2. This request body is encoded into a bytes string using the scheme: utf-8
+   2. Batch means the data is inside a list / array structure (i.e. within square brackets: [])
-   3. Batch means the data is inside a list / array structure (i.e. within square brackets: [])
+   3. This batch is encoded into a bytes string using the scheme: utf-8
    4. JSON serialized data object means the data object is converted to a string (text) using JSON
 2. All data objects in the batch follow the general data format described at our [sensor data page](https://www.docs.smartclean.io/realsense_sensor_data.html#general-data-format)